ilias-hhu/vimrc-1/README.md

 # vimrc
-This is my .vimrc, I have used Plugged as my Plugin manger and made this with Theprimeagen
+All of the vimrc from ThePrimeagen(vim god) this is for my personal use(feel free to copy) and backup